ihtkas/bazel-gazelle-ex/README.md

-# bazel-gazelle-ex
-Repsoitory to test bazel tool to build go project with proto and gRPC dependancy
+###### Repository to test bazel and gazelle tool to build go project with proto and gRPC dependencies.